List of Bridge to Terabithia characters: Reception

 Regarding the performance, Bill Warren notes that the "kid actors are exceptionally good, particularly Josh Hutcherson..."
 Chris Barsanti writes that Hutcherson portrays Aarons "with sullen inattention..."

 Comparison to other fictional characters

-Alice B. McGinty draws an interesting comparison, including a possible influence, between the Jody Baxter character of The Yearling and the character Jess Aarons.
+Alice B. McGinty draws a comparison, including a possible influence, between the Jody Baxter character of The Yearling and the character Jess Aarons.

 Leslie Burke

 Leslie Burke is a fictional character in the award-winning book and movies titled Bridge to Terabithia.
 She was portrayed by Canadian actress Julie Beaulieu in the 1985 PBS telefilm.
 In the 2007 movie, this same role was portrayed by actress AnnaSophia Robb.
 She is based on Lisa Christina Hill.

 Real life inspiration

 Debbie Elliott reports that "Katherine Paterson was inspired to write The Bridge to Terabithia after her son's childhood friend Lisa Hill was struck and killed by lightning."

 Fictional biography

 Leslie is depicted as being tomboyish, kind, sweet, friendly, free-spirited, cheerful, daring, strong, intelligent, athletic, and clever.
 She is gifted with imagination and creativity, and is a fast runner, claiming the position of the fastest racer in the fifth grade, a title normally intended for boys, to the irritation of Jesse.
 Her family had relocated to Lark Creek during summertime at the start of the book, but after starting school she is socially ostracized for her utter tomboyishness, non-conformism to certain standards, and eccentricities.
 However, she soon gains the friendship of Jesse Aarons and, later, that of the bully Janice Avery, after learning of the girl's abused background.

 Leslie's parents are portrayed as being carefree and relaxed, but criticized for their hippie lifestyle and dress.
 They permit their daughter to address them by their given names and demonstrate great creativity when redecorating their home, but abstain from television.
 As a sanctuary from the burdens faced in reality, Leslie and Jesse decide to design an imaginary fantasy kingdom that they call Terabithia, over which they reign as king and queen.
 They craft a small wooden shelter in which to hide when visiting this refuge accessed by a rope swing hanging over a creek.
 They frequently rely on the comforts of Terabithia to escape from daily life, adopting a puppy named Prince Terrien (abbreviated as P.T.) to join them on their fictional adventures.

 Although the bond between Jesse and Leslie intensifies over time, Leslie dies after the rope swing she and Jesse use to access Terabithia snaps and she drowns in the creek.
 This leaves her family and only friend devastated, leading to the Burke family's decision to relocate to their former residence prior to Lark Creek.
 Jesse's little sister May Belle adopts the position as Queen/Princess of Terabithia after Leslie's sudden and tragic death, ending the novel with the indication that all will be restored.